Veerendra Heggade: Awards and honours

-Controversies
+Conspiracies

-Sowjanya Murder Case
+Sowjanya murder case

 Sowjanya, a 17-year-old student, was raped and murdered in Dharmasthala in 2012, and the case remains unresolved, with the accused acquitted in 2023 due to lack of evidence.
 Activists and the victim's family accuse influential figures, possibly connected to Heggade, of shielding the real culprits.
 Additionally, reports highlight around 462 unnatural deaths in Dharmasthala over 10 years (up to 2013), suggesting a pattern of systemic issues.

 In response, Heggade has stated that the name of Dharmasthala is being tarnished by those opposing its progress and has emphasized his commitment to serving the community despite facing criticism.

-Dharmasthala Mass burial
+Dharmasthala mass burial

 In July 2025, a former sanitation worker employed by the Dharmasthala temple administration between 1995 and 2014 alleged that he was coerced by influential figures to burn and bury the bodies of hundreds of rape and murder victims at various sites around Dharmasthala.
 The police registered a case under section 211(a) of the Bharatiya Nyaya Sanhita and are seeking court permission to exhume the alleged burial sites to verify his claims.

-On 19 July 2025, the Karnataka government constituted a Special Investigation Team (SIT), headed by DGP Pronab Mohanty, to probe the former sanitation worker’s allegations of secret mass burials at Dharmasthala.
+On 19 July 2025, the Karnataka government constituted a Special Investigation Team (SIT), headed by DGP Pronab Mohanty, to probe the former sanitation worker's allegations of secret mass burials at Dharmasthala.

-In August 2025, the SIT arrested the same sanitation worker on charges including perjury and furnishing false evidence, a Belthangady court remanded him to 10 days’ police custody while the probe continues.
+In August 2025, the SIT arrested the same sanitation worker on charges including perjury and furnishing false evidence, a Belthangady court remanded him to 10 days' police custody while the probe continues.

-Around the same time, Veerendra Heggade describing the allegations as “baseless” and “morally wrong,” said he was “deeply hurt,” and stated that Dharmasthala would cooperate fully with a fair, transparent SIT investigation.
+Around the same time, Veerendra Heggade describing the allegations as "baseless" and "morally wrong," said he was "deeply hurt," and stated that Dharmasthala would cooperate fully with a fair, transparent SIT investigation.
 The Temple authorities likewise issued a statement welcoming such a probe.